c1uc/2025_Spring_Edge-AI-Lab4/README.md

 ### Build from source code

 1. Please make sure the folder is Git LFS enabled
+2. Download `esrgan.tflite` from this link with TFLite runtime: https://aihub.qualcomm.com/mobile/models/esrgan?searchTerm=esrgan
+3. Put the `esrgan.tflite` model into `android/SuperResolution/src/main/assets` folder

-2. Open the `android` folder in Android Studio (Version 2023.1.1 or newer)
+4. Open the `android` folder in Android Studio (Version 2023.1.1 or newer)

-3. In Android Studio: Build &rarr; Generate Signed App Bundle or APK...
+5. In Android Studio: Build &rarr; Generate Signed App Bundle or APK...

 You may want to check this link if you need further modification: